Darkhand81/CobraOverlayExtractor/README.md

 Program creates a XML file with the readable data and an OUT file with the decompressed zlib data.
 An ovs file does not create a xml file.

+This software and code is all public domain